StefRuseva88/integration-tests-API-controllers/README.md

 - The application under test is an ASP.NET MVC project named "Eventmi".
 - The application is interacting with a database managed through SSMS.
 - Since It manages events, my main focus was on writing API tests for this functionality.

+## Why Not Use a Constructor:
+While you could theoretically use a constructor in a test class to initialize fields, it's not the standard practice for a few reasons:
+- Consistency: NUnit's setup and teardown methods ([SetUp] and [TearDown]) provide a consistent way to initialize and clean up resources before and after each test.
+They're designed to work with NUnit's test lifecycle
+- Flexibility: Using [SetUp] allows for more complex setup logic that might involve reading from configuration files, setting up mocks, or any other actions you'd want to perform before each test.
+- Isolation: [SetUp] ensures that the state is reset before each test, providing better test isolation and reducing the risk of inter-test dependencies.

 ## Additional Notes:
 - This repository serves as a starting point for testing integration of API controllers.
 - This repository demonstrates xUnit and NUnit configuration and usage with the "Eventmi" application file.
 - The specific setup and configuration steps might vary depending on the project's implementation.

 ## Contributing
 Contributions are welcome!
 If you have any improvements or bug fixes, feel free to open a pull request.